 - Pelvic tilts and kegels: Starting pelvic tilts and kegels early in pregnancy and continuing can help keep your pelvic floor engaged.

 - Lay on your side: When resting or sleeping, lay on your side and use a firm mattress.

-- Heat: The use of a heating pad can help relieve soreness and for pain that is persistent.
+- Heat: A heating pad can help relieve soreness and persistent pain.